brimdata/zed/cmd/zar/README.md

 ```
 zar zq -o wordcounts.zng "sum(count) by uri | put count=sum | cut uri,count" words.zng
 ```
-If we were dealing with a huge archive, we could do an approximation by talking the top 1000 in each zar directory then we could aggregate with another zq command at the top-level:
+If we were dealing with a huge archive, we could do an approximation by taking the top 1000 in each zar directory then we could aggregate with another zq command at the top-level:
 ```